The aim of this fifth activity is to:

 The Pixabay plugin is a quick and easy tool to find quality public domain images from Pixabay and upload them to your site with just one click.
 The images are filtered.

-Below is an example of an image inserted using Pixabay plugin.
+Below is an example of an image inserted using the Pixabay plugin.

 Using The Pixabay Plugin